AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 >[!VIDEO](https://video.tv.adobe.com/v/36207/?quality=12)

-## Share with Adobe Analytics users and groups in your organization {#Add}
+## Share with Analysis Workspace users and groups in your organization {#Add}

-You can share a project with existing Adobe Analytics users or groups in your organization.
-When you share a project as described in this section, the users you share with must already have an Adobe Analytics account.
+You can share a project with existing Analysis Workspace users or groups in your organization.
+When you share a project as described in this section, the users you share with must already have access to Adobe Analytics.

 You can share a specific role with users or groups, or you can share a link.